IntroCSCI/colorvisionproject-rmendez6/README.md

 # !!!Replace with your unique project name!!!
-Color Vision Friendly Website
+Color Vision Friendly Program
 ## Description
-Color vision friendly website allows users to pick one of two options to determine colorblindness in order to display the appropriate colors for each user.
-Important information will not be color coded in this website as to allow all users to view imortant information all the same for those unaware of colorblindness.
+Color vision friendly program allows the user to pick one of two images to determine colorblindness in order to display the appropriate colors for each user.
+Images will then be converted to a gray scale if choosen by the user in order to see the image correctly.
+The program first takes in the users background information and then proceeds to display an image choosen by the user.
+The user can then decide if they want to turn colorblind settings on which converts the image to a gray scale image.
+At the end of the program the users input information is is displayed in a results file which has everything the use entered and selected.

 ## Developer